Uxtron-team/Uxtron-bot-docs/docs/features_usage/moderation.md

 ## Basic server management

 ###### General basic server management command structure (This is the general structure.
 Not the DEFINITE structure for all commands)

-> The command structure below is WIP (Work In Progress)

 ```
 Command + [arguments]                         <-- BOT COMMAND
 ├── Confirmation message                      <-- Confirmation menu